Ojowilau/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves file betty from tmp to tmpmyfirstdirectory
+deletes the file betty from tmpmyfirstdirectory